Kidjig/kidjig-api-examples-python/README.md

 - Python 3.6 or higher
 - `httpx` library
 - KidJig API key (get your key at [KidJig Playground](https://platform.kidjig.com/api-keys))
+- For Models you can see [KidJig Models](https://kidjig.gitbook.io/kidjig-docs/api-overview/text-models-llm/models)

 ## Installation